scottyoshimura/ParseActivityIndicatorAlertImagePIcker/README.md

 # ParseActivityIndicatorAlertImagePIcker
-a Parse starter app with Activity Indicator, Alert, and image picker
+a Parse starter app for data. you must use your own appid and clientkey.